- gcloud alpha access-context-manager levels replace-all - replace all existing access levels

 - ID of the policy or fully qualified identifier for the policy.

 - Policy resource - The access policy that contains the levels you want to replace.
 This represents a Cloud resource.

 - REQUIRED FLAGS

 Path to a file containing a list of access levels.

-An access level file is a YAML-formatted list of access levels, which are YAML objects representing a Condition as described in the API reference.
+An access level file is a YAML-formatted list of access levels, which are YAML objects representing a Basic or Custom level as described in the API reference.
 For example: